dagronf/DSFSparkline/README.md

 <details>
 <summary>Create a Swift-UI line graph sparkline with zero-line and highlight range overlays</summary>

-You can run this demo in the 'Samples -

 ```swift
 fileprivate let SwiftUIDemoDataSource: DSFSparkline.DataSource = {
    let d = DSFSparkline.DataSource(windowSize: 20, range: 0 ...
 1, zeroLineValue: 0.5)